September 20, 2012

 Nearly Half Approve of Obama’s Job Performance

-Among Iowa registered voters, 48% approve of the president’s job performance while 45% disapprove.
-Seven percent are unsure.
+49% of Iowa registered voters approve of the job President Obama is doing in office while 43% disapprove.
+Eight percent are unsure.

-50% of Iowa registered voters think the country is moving in the wrong direction while 44% say it is traveling in the right one.
-Six percent are unsure.
+By contrast, in an NBC News/Marist survey four months ago, a majority of registered voters — 54% — said the country was moving in the wrong direction while 39% reported it was moving in the right one.
+Six percent, at the time, were unsure.